mikeklepacz/CRM/replit.md

 - Theme-specific colors can be customized independently for light and dark modes, with an indicator showing the active theme (☀️ Light Mode or 🌙 Dark Mode).
 - A reset button is available to reset only the active theme's colors to defaults.
 - Independent color controls are available for various UI elements: Table Links, States Filter Button, Find Franchise Button, Status Filter Button, Columns Button, and Action Buttons.
+- **Status Colors**: The status dropdown and table row coloring now read from the same source (useCustomTheme hook), ensuring visual consistency across the interface.
+The "Color Rows by Status" toggle is located in Display Settings.

 ## System Architecture
 The application is built around a client dashboard that unifies data from two Google Sheets: a "Store Database" and a "Commission Tracker."